Valt25/innometrics-os-linux-agent/README.md

     It will run 3 programs in parallel.
 To stop all, you just need to press ctrl+c.

 #### Usage
+When you first run run.sh file, you will get main window opened, you have to push login button and then enter email and password(you have to have account on http://innometrics.guru/)
 #### Prerequisites
 We assume that all Ubuntu and Debian OSs have git, tar, and wget binaries in path by default.
 If not try next command: